asmajebari/java-coding-challenge/README.md

 ![image](https://user-images.githubusercontent.com/61097141/203680920-85886fe5-6798-435a-a917-f5eecb0b724b.png)

-*Side Note:*
+> **Note**
-You can see that retrieving data from the Bank API on a particular day can take more than to 1s compared to 16ms by retrieving the data from the database.
+> **You can see that retrieving data from the Bank API on a particular day can take more than to 1s compared to 16ms by retrieving the data from the database.**

 ![image](https://user-images.githubusercontent.com/61097141/203682684-a530d0b3-043b-4d52-bb1a-cd09f669c668.png)

-I should also mention that I have setup a cron job on 4PM of every day, which retrieves the latest data from the service and saves it to the database, because the Bank service updates its data at that time.

 ---